azmobiledev/appzilo-offerwall-unity/README.md

 Our Plugin allows you to launch the Appzilo Offerwall as an activity on top of your application.
 Appzilo Unity Android Plugin is provided via Github containing unity_az_offerwall_sdk.unitypackage file.
 We currently only support for Android devices but iOS will be implemented in near future.

+Appzilo offerwall for Android support API 17 and above.

 ## Installation